Chironomidae: Roles in the ecosystem

-Chironomidae had variable feeding ecology, most species feed on algae and other small soil organisms they can filtrate.
 Larvae and pupae are important food items for fish, such as trout, banded killifish, and sticklebacks, and for many other aquatic organisms as well such as newts.
 Many aquatic insects, such as various predatory hemipterans in the families Nepidae, Notonectidae, and Corixidae eat Chironomidae in their aquatic phases.
-So do predatory water beetles in families such as the Dytiscidae and Hydrophilidae.
-The flying midges are eaten by fish and insectivorous birds, such as swallows and martins.
+Additionally, predatory water beetles in families such as the Dytiscidae and Hydrophilidae have been found to feed on larval chironomids.
+Flying midges in their adult stage are eaten by fish and insectivorous birds, such as swallows and martins.
 They are also thought to be an especially important food source for tufted duck chicks during their first few days of life.
 They also are preyed on by bats and flying predatory insects, such as Odonata and dance flies.